Meiosis: Sources of Genetic Variation (AQA A Level Biology): Revision Note

 • n is the haploid number and 2 is the number of gametes

-• This explains why relatives can differ so much from each other.
+• This explains why relatives can differ from one another.
 Even with the same parents, individuals can be genetically distinct due to variation at the meiosis and fertilisation stage (as well as other possible mutations and crossing-over)

 Worked Example